Validity in Network-Agnostic Byzantine Agreement: Preliminaries

 \begin{definition} A protocol $\Pi$ is a $t_s$-secure $\ba$ protocol solving a validity property $\val$ if, when running in a synchronous network, it achieves (probabilistic) termination, agreement, and validity for the given property $\val$ even when up to $t_s$ parties are corrupted. \end{definition}

 One might be tempted to believe that a $(t_s, 0)$-secure protocol is simply a $t_s$-secure protocol, but the difference is rather subtle.
-Namely, a $(t_s, 0)$-secure (network-agnostic) $\ba$ protocol also provides guarantees in an asynchronous network if all parties are honest.
-On the other hand, a $t_s$-secure (synchronous) $\ba$ protocol is not required to provide any guarantees if the synchrony assumptions fail.
-We add that this subtle difference does not apply to a purely asynchronous variant of the definition, which is equivalent to $(t_a, t_a)$-secure network-agnostic $\ba$.
+Namely, a $(t_s, 0)$-secure \emph{network-agnostic} $\ba$ protocol also provides guarantees in an asynchronous network if all parties are honest.
+On the other hand, a $t_s$-secure (synchronous) $\ba$ protocol is not required to provide any guarantees if the synchrony assumptions fail, even if there are no corruptions.
+We add that this subtle difference would not apply to a purely asynchronous variant of the definition, which is equivalent to $(t_a, t_a)$-secure \emph{network-agnostic} $\ba$ protocol.